matdurand/node-ls/README.md

 * a cli interface

 ## Dev setup
 This project uses a monorepo with Yarn and Lerna.
+It has been tested using NODE 12.20.

 To setup the project, execute the following:
 ```